pema99/vrc-shader-dev-exam/README.md

 # vrc-shader-dev-exam
 Official VRC shader dev entrance exam.
 (Not really though)

+# what the heck is this?
+If you fill out even part of the exam and send me your answer, I will gladly elaborate.
+Reach me on discord at Pema99#9042

 # cursed be ye who visit these lands
 @poiyomi I'm not sorry...